 "It's pretty much the same," Banga said.
 "We moved upstairs, then downstairs.
 But everybody knows me; I've been here a long time, and people like my cooking."

 The restaurant itself is a small storefront with a few booths on each wall and three short tables in the middle.
 A large television screen on the far wall shows a looping smattering of clips from various Bollywood movies (although quietly enough to hear everything else in the restaurant), and a long table on the right holds a line of large copper pots that likely would be filled with food during the lunch buffet ($10).

 As we were there for dinner instead, I started with an appetizer, forgoing the tempting pakoras and samosas in favor of an Onion Naan ($3.50), which turned out to have great flavor.
 The warm bread sprinkled with a touch of herbs was a very satisfying complex blend of flavors.
-The onions were baked right into the bread along with a mixture just sweet and spicy enough to notice, but not overly so.
-The bottom was crispy, the naan itself very chewy, and the whole appetizer good enough that if only it were on the buffet, I'd be back for lunch in a heartbeat.

 My dining companion ordered the Mango Chicken ($12), a small dish of tender chicken cooked in a rich mango sauce, served with a copper pot of basmati rice.
 As I have an insatiable sweet tooth and no limit to how rich I like my food, I found this dish to be very good, but those who try to avoid overly sweet or heavy fare likely will want to skip this dish.
 Heavy on the oil and heavy on the flavor, this dish proved just too intense for my dining companion to finish -- which was fine by me because I enjoyed every bite.